ooni/netx/DESIGN.md

 6. `HTTPResponseHeadersDoneEvent`, indicating when we have received the response headers, and containing headers and status code

+7. `HTTPResponseBodyPartEvent`, indicating when we have received a part of the response body, or an error reading it

-7. `HTTPResponseDoneEvent`, indicating when we have received the response body
+8. `HTTPResponseDoneEvent`, indicating when we have received the response body

 Every event will include at the minimum this field: